-1. Progressive rehabilitation will utilize a variety of rehabilitation techniques including:

-a.backfilling extraction faces and quarry floors; or

-b.Leaving extraction faces vertical
+- 1. Progressive rehabilitation will utilize a variety of rehabilitation techniques including: - a. backfilling extraction faces and quarry floors; or - b.
+Leaving extraction faces vertical may be imported for the following rehabilitation purposes:

+2.1.
+To establish the final elevations, slopes and grades depicted on the plan view

-2. Excess soil, as defined by Ontario Regulation 406/19 under the Environmental Protection Act, may be imported for the following rehabilitation purposes:
+2. Excess soil, as defined by Ontario Regulation 406/19 under the Environmental Protection Act,